thiswillbeyourgithub/thiswillbeyourgithub/README.md

 ## Github Projects

-To browser my projects, you can also go to [my stars page](https://github.com/thiswillbeyourgithub?tab=stars) and look at `lists`: they only contain my projects but are organized by themes.
-Both the list below and the "starred list" should be exhaustive of my *public* projects.
+To browser my projects, you can also go to [my stars page](https://github.com/thiswillbeyourgithub?tab=stars) and look at `lists`: they contain all my public projects (and only my projects) but are thematically organized.
+Both those "starred lists" and the list below should exhaustively list my *public* projects.
 A few of them are `pinned` to my profile page.

 All code is almost always only done by me.